LMA Manager: LMA Manager 2001

 The second LMA game was released - also on PlayStation - in March 2001.
 Two versions were released, one for the English leagues as before, and another specifically covering the Scottish Premier and Football Leagues.
 The in-match action is presented by former footballer turned BBC analyst Alan Hansen.
 Sometimes this version gets caught in between the retro style of the original game, and the 2002 version.
 Although practically the same as the 2002 version, this contains some differences in the in-match play, and is famed for wingers cutting inside to shoot from ridiculous angles, and goalkeepers who tend to tip shots just inside the far post, making this an often frustrating game.
 There are also a few mistakes on the game, such as Birmingham City's Bryan Hughes being 29, instead of his proper age at the time, which was 24.
 It is also occasional for defenders to pick up the ball in their own penalty box, and proceed to kick it out like a keeper, as well as people scoring from their kick-off.

-A slight difference from the original is the length of gameplay - this version finishing after 30 seasons in football management while the previous version finished after 50 seasons.
+A slight difference from the original is the length of gameplay, in this version finishing after 30 seasons in football management while the previous version finished after 50 seasons.

 LMA Manager 2002

 LMA 2002 was the final version in the series to be released on PlayStation, launched on 2 November 2001.
 Although principally just an update from the 2001 version, the game did prove to be quite a stepping stone from the LMA of old and the LMA seen today.

 The first PlayStation 2 incarnation went under the same name when released in April 2002.
-A significant update from PS1, it allowed players to manage in one of six European leagues, all of which were processed by the game simultaneously (the top two divisions in Italy, Spain, Germany and France were added, in addition to the existing top four divisions in England and Scotland).
-On the PS2, matches played out in full in a 3D match environment, followed by post-match highlights voiced by famous BBC presenter Gary Lineker alongside the returning Hansen.
-The game play advanced in this game from the 2001 version, in particular the in-match style.
+A significant update from PS1, it allows players to manage in one of six European leagues, all of which are processed by the game simultaneously (the top two divisions in Italy, Spain, Germany and France were added, in addition to the existing top four divisions in England and Scotland).
+On the PS2, matches play out in full in a 3D match environment, followed by post-match highlights voiced by famous BBC presenter Gary Lineker alongside the returning Hansen.
+The gameplay advanced in this game from the 2001 version, in particular the in-match style.
 Players tend to shoot early, from around thirty yards, rather than enter into the penalty area.

 LMA Manager 2003

-Originally slated for release in October 2002, but releasing ultimately on 15 November 2002, this was the first edition to be released on Xbox, alongside the PS2 release.
-The version added no additional leagues and contained minor enhancements from the previous game.
+Originally slated for release in October 2002, but releasing ultimately on 15 November, this was the first edition to be released on Xbox, alongside the PS2 release.
+This version did not add additional leagues and contained minor enhancements from the previous game.